 Agnes and Ralph kept gardens, including grape arbors and sweet corn, and she enjoyed quilting, following a longtime family tradition.
 Agnes was a homemaker and a member of Martha Circle, Compliment Club and Order of the Eastern Star.
 They were staunch Republicans, and kept a collection of old campaign buttons.

-During World War II, Agnes was a "spotter" for the Civil Air Patrol, and was trained to search the skies for enemy aircraft.
+During World War II, Agnes was a "spotter" for the Civil Air Patrol, and was trained to search the skies and to identify he shapes and sizes of enemy aircraft.

 The Woods rented part of their home to tenants over the years.

 Ralph passed away in Robinson on Jan.
 17, 1968.